 - EdD in Leadership Studies admissions requirements

-Grade point average (undergraduate), graduate coursework (if applicable), GRE or GMAT test scores, letters of recommendation, writing samples, and a record of work experience are among the items the admission committee reviews.
+Grade point average (undergraduate), graduate coursework (if applicable), GRE or GMAT test scores (when required), letters of recommendation, writing samples, and a record of work experience are among the items the admission committee reviews.
 Specific requirements vary by program.

 Websites which offer information on these exams are:

 Housing is available to graduate students on a limited space availability basis.
 Lynchburg College housing includes traditional on-campus residence halls, College apartments, and off-campus houses owned by the College.

 Students can obtain a meal plan for the academic year which varies in cost depending upon the number of weekly meals on the plan.
 All students that live in College-owned housing must select one of the residential meal plans.
 There are also meal plans available for students living off-campus.
 Some of the graduate assistantships available at the College include both housing and a meal plan as part of the assistantship support.